asobti/kube-monkey/README.md

 for [Kubernetes](https://kubernetes.io/) clusters.
 It randomly deletes pods in the cluster, encouraging and validating the development of failure-resilient services.

-Apps opt in with a label, terminations happen during working hours on weekdays, and dry run is the default, so nothing dies until you say so.
+Apps opt in with a label, terminations happen during the hours and days you pick, and dry run is the default, so nothing dies until you say so.

 **📖 [Documentation](https://asobti.github.io/kube-monkey/)**